mpiraux/mpf/README.md

 ## Requirements

-Running experiments with mpf requires reasonably coherent Python and packages versions between the executor and the remote nodes.
+Running experiments with mpf requires reasonably coherent Python and packages versions between the executor and the remote nodes. `ipyparallel` should be installed on the remote nodes.